 Welcome to Lisa’s class page.
 We are a year three class and the adults in class are: Lisa (teacher), Ann (pastoral learning support manager) and Veronica (pastoral learning support).
 More importantly, the children are: Amie, Bryan, Callum, Devine, Isaac, Lewis, Louie and Xander.

-We started our new topic: Great and Ghastly Events, which will involve a whistle-stop tour of history from The Gunpowder Plot and the Great Fire of London in the 1600s, through to the sinking of the Titanic, both World Wars and ending with the tragedy of Grenfell Tower in 2017.
+Last half term we continued with our topic: Great and Ghastly Events, which involved a whistle-stop tour of history from The Gunpowder Plot and the Great Fire of London in the 1600s, through to the sinking of the Titanic, both World Wars, the London Olympics and ending with the tragedy of Grenfell Tower in 2017.

 As usual we have a busy time ahead of us.
 We hope you like the photos showing what we have been up to so far this year.
-Happy New Year!